 London has her SoHo, New Orleans has her French Quarter, while Cape Town has her irrepressible Long Street.

 In the early afternoon, you’ll see the bars start to fill up with a mishmash of regulars and young adventurers coming out of their backpackers’ for a stroll down Long Street, and the ever-present street police keep an eye on everything and everyone.
 That’s why there’s such a relaxed feel to walking Long Street.

 If you’re a fan of old architecture, Long Street will keep you busy for days.
 Let’s take the Victorian-styled Carnival Court, for instance.
 This used to be where the young toffs of Cape Town would keep their apartments.
 From the wrought-iron balcony, you watch the world go by up and down Long Street.

 Long Street’s buildings, its Victorian follies and intricate ironwork, have been mostly well-kept.
 That’s because a number of preservation societies, heritage groups and architects constantly protect these structures from the wrecking ball.
 In fact, many of the buildings have been restored over the years.

 And the vibe of Long Street is, and always has been, a party you’ll never forget.
 From sundowner time until the early morning, the restaurants, bars and late-night clubs are all about party, party, party!

 The street has all kinds of private decks, balconies, rooftop lounges and other vantage points where exclusive parties are held.
 On street level, pavement dining in summer (October to April) is all the rage.
 And the barmen of Long Street have become famous for their skills with exotic cocktails.

-In fact, when Cape Town wants to gather en masse to celebrate something, be it the launch of the 2010 Soccer World Cup, the 1st Cape Town Carnival or simply a birthday party for 100 revellers, Long Street is the city’s 1st thought.
+In fact, when Cape Town wants to gather en masse to celebrate something, Long Street is the city’s first thought.